josemzr/netshoot-ova/README.md

 # Netshoot-OVA
 This is a template to have the great Netshoot project by Nicolaka (https://github.com/nicolaka/netshoot) in an OVA format.
 It is very useful for those situations when you require a light and fast to deploy VM to troubleshoot a faulty network or VM environment, but don't want to install a full VM.
 Currently, the OVA is under 600MB.

 The OVA is based around Alpine Linux 3.12 and can be built using [Packer](https://www.packer.io).

-    packer build netshoot-ova.json

-This Packer template will build a OVA using VirtualBox from an Alpine ISO image.
+This Packer template will build a OVA using VirtualBox or VMware Workstation/Fusion/Player from an Alpine ISO image.
 Networking is configured for DHCP and an SSH user is created (default `vagrant` password `vagrant`) with sudo privileges.
 The default `root` password is `VMware1!`

+To build it using VirtualBox, use the following command

+    packer build netshoot-ova-virtualbox.json

+To build it using VMware, use the following command

+    packer build netshoot-ova-vmware.json

-You can customize this login
+You can customize the login username and password with:

     packer build -var=ssh_username=youruser -var=ssh_password=yourpassword